BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Let's try to answer them one by one.

 **What does the software do?**
-- We will have various types of **structural entities** (i.e. components in the above discussion) which need to be inspected against various failure modes.
+- We will have various types of **structural entities** (i.e. components in the above discussion) which need to be inspected against various **failure modes**.
 - The **structural entities** are inter-related to each other structurally, behaviorally, and in terms of the roles.
 - We need definitions for **auxiliary items** for geometry, material, and loading in order to define the **structural entities**.
-An **item** itself is not a subject of structural analysis but it may have some data and behavior.
+An **auxiliary item** itself is not a subject of **structural analysis** but it may have some data and behavior.
 - An inspection depends on the **structural entity** it involves and the loading on it.
 In other words, the inspection on a structural entity may vary depending on the loading.
 - A **structural entity** may act differently in different environments as it faces different stresses and different failure modes.
 Hence, the **structural entities** shall be defined by considering the role as well.
 - The inspection depends also on the material (i.e. isotropic/metallic vs orthotropic/composite).
 - A number of load cases are applied on a **structural entity**.
 - A **structural entity** can be composed of a number of **structural entities**.
 A stiffened panel and a joint are examples of such a **structural entity**.
 These composed **structural entities** have their own failure modes, independent of the **structural entities** they compose.
 - The **structural entities** are grouped under **structural assemblies**.
 A **structural assembly** itself is not a subject of structural inspection.
 It's just a container.

 From the above specifications/requirements, we can deduce the following abstractions: